PoCInnovation/Workshops/hardware/8.PCB_design/README.md

   breadboard is made.

 - [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board):
-  the most professionnal way, and the most adapted to automated production, Unlike the other 2 solutions, it is the only one that makes miniaturization possible thanks to the use of surface-mounted components.
+  the most professional way, and the most adapted to automated production, Unlike the other 2 solutions, it is the only one that makes miniaturization possible thanks to the use of surface-mounted components.